-Our team comprises women who are primarily from South Asian communities or have direct experience of South Asian cultures.
-As well as being highly trained in our field of expertise (IDVA and ISVA qualifications), we have several Asian and Eastern European language speakers with unique expertise and understanding of the culture and social factors that inhibit the development of individuals and make them vulnerable to abuse.
+Our team comprises of women who are primarily from South Asian communities or have direct experience of South Asian cultures.
+As well as being highly trained in our field of expertise (IDVA and ISVA qualifications), we have several Asian and European language speakers with unique expertise and understanding of the culture and social factors that inhibit the development of individuals and make them vulnerable to abuse.

 Our team capture the spirit of Aanchal.